w4k2/fair-evaluation/README.md

-# fair-evaluation
-How to design the fair experimental classifier evaluation
+# How to design the fair experimental classifier evaluation